SandisKlotins/Maze-Generator/README.md

 # Maze-Generator
-Single file script for generating randomized mazes using Pygame.
+Single file script for generating randomized mazes of various sizes using Pygame.